 With the pace of smartphone evolution moving so fast, there's always something waiting in the wings.
-No sooner have you spied the latest handset, then there's anticipation of the next big thing.
+No sooner have you spied the latest handset, that there's anticipation for the next big thing.

-We'll be updating this list on a regular basis, with those device rumours we think are credible and exciting, and devices just announced but yet to hit the shelves.
+We'll be updating this list on a regular basis, with those device rumours we think are credible and exciting.

 As for already-launched handsets, we've rounded up the best smartphones for 2018 elsewhere - those we consider to be the best across all platforms.

 Before we dive into the detail, here are some of the anticipated upcoming handsets for 2018:

 - OnePlus 6

 - HTC U12

 OnePlus might be moving towards a display with a notch design, suggested by a recent leak.
 We've seen Oppo flaunting a new design for the R15 with a notch at the top and we suspect that this will be the foundation for the OnePlus 6.
 That might see the entirety of the front of the phone being the display, with practically no bezel.